In this tutorial, we will be looking at how to make a backyard meditation space, with lots of design ideas for

 I simply love the energy in a beautiful garden.
 And one of the best ways to make your garden even better is to create a garden meditation area.

-A garden meditation area is a relaxing space in which to practice meditation.
+A backyard meditation area is a relaxing space in which to practice meditation.

 If you have read my guide to making your home more Zen and creating a meditation space, you’ll know my thoughts on space.
-Space contains energy can help us or harm us.
-And when we are on the pathway to enlightenment and trying to evolve our consciousness, it is essential to have the proper spaces in which to meditate.
-A meditation garden is the perfect solution.
+Space contains energy that can help or harm us.
+One way to create positive energy is with a relaxing meditation garden space.

-Imagine it: You step out into your beautiful garden and you are surrounded by relaxing water features, beautiful spiritual statues and an energy that is conducive to inner peace.
+Imagine it: You step out into your beautiful garden, and you are surrounded by relaxing water features, beautiful spiritual statues and an energy that is conducive to inner peace.
 You can even use it for Forest Bathing meditation.
 Sounds good, doesn’t it?

 1. Select your area

 You probably don’t want your garden meditation area to occupy your entire backyard.
-I mean you still need space to practice yoga outside in and maybe your cats and dogs need some play space too.
-That’s why it’s best to start by deciding exactly where your garden meditation area will be and how big it will be.
+I mean you still need space to practice yoga outside and maybe your cats and dogs need some space too.
+So, decide where your garden meditation area will be and how big it will be.

 It’s best to put your garden meditation area somewhere private.
 That way you can meditate without being distracted and without worrying about the neighbours looking at you wondering what you’re up to.

 2. Decide on your design

-There are lots of different design styles you could choose to use.
+There are lots of different design styles you could choose.
 You could go traditional with all wooden features.
 Or you could do a modern one.
-It should fit in with the overall design of your garden so it doesn’t clash.
+It should fit in with the overall design of your garden, so it doesn’t clash.

 Also, decide on a colour scheme.
 I personally recommend using browns (for grounding), greens (for a natural feel), and blues (for relaxation).

-Mindful garden designs should only use features that are conducive to relaxation, so make sure you design it exclusively for that purpose.
-No double-duty garden spaces here!
+Mindful gardens should only use features that are conducive to relaxation, so make sure you design it exclusively for that purpose.

 3. Decide on features